Robert Kiyosaki and Real Estate Investors Visit Mahogany Bay Village

 In all, it was one eventful day at Mahogany Bay Village!
 The Summit at Sea group reembarked that afternoon in Belize City, and were off to their next location in the Caribbean for more investment education, networking, and just plain fun.
 Mahogany Bay Village thanks Robert Kiyosaki and Ken McElroy for their time, and all of the group for the chance to welcome you to the village!

 For more information becoming an owner or opening a business at Mahogany Bay Village, join us on a Coastal Living Lifestyle Weekend trip to determine if Belize is right for you!

 For more information and videos on Robert Kiyosaki, visit his official Facebook page.

 The Resort at Mahogany Bay Village, Curio Collection by Hilton is opening to the public in 2017.
-The retail village is now open to the public daily, offering such businesses as Rum+Bean, Road to Cayo, Blue Bonefish, Polish Salon, Mahogany Chocolate, Taco Shack, and three others opening this spring — The Hive, Farm House Deli and JYOTO Japanese Restaurant & Sushi Bar.
-In addition, Mahogany Bay holds a bimonthly not-to-miss Market Day every second and fourth Saturday of the month!
+The retail village is now open to the public daily, offering such businesses as Rum+Bean, Road to Cayo, Blue Bonefish, Polish Salon, Mahogany Chocolate, Taco Shack, and three others opening soon — The Hive, Farm House Deli and JYOTO Japanese Restaurant & Sushi Bar.
+In addition, Mahogany Bay holds a biweekly not-to-miss Mahogany Bay Market Day every second and fourth Saturday of the month!